 The Doctoral School of BME's Faculty of Chemical Technology and Biotechnology has been running its doctoral programme since 1993.
 In accordance with national level provisions, the Hungarian Accreditation Committee (MAB) made a decision on the final accreditation of the Doctoral School (later named George A. Oláh Doctoral School) on 22 February 2002.
-The George A. Oláh Doctoral School (chemical sciences, as well as chemical technology, biotechnology and environmental engineering) (hereinafter: Doctoral School) operates at the Faculty of Chemical Technology and Biotechnology (hereinafter: Faculty) of BME.
+The George A. Oláh Doctoral School (chemistry, as well as bio-, environmental and chemical engineering) (hereinafter: Doctoral School) operates at the Faculty of Chemical Technology and Biotechnology (hereinafter: Faculty) of BME.